 - voluntary activities (such as a Board membership) with an organisation that has commercial or other interest with the department

-- voluntary activities with organisations that promote practices or ideas which are inconsistent with the departmental policy or values or with the obligations under the Code of Conduct for the Queensland Public Service and/or the Standard of Practice a
+- voluntary activities with organisations that promote practices or ideas which are inconsistent with the departmental policy or values or with the obligations under the Code of Conduct for the Queensland Public Service and/or the Standard of Practice.

 Section 26(1)(h) of the

-Public Service Act 2008 (Qld) states an employee’s work performance and personal conduct must be directed towards acting honestly fairly and in the public interest.
+Public Sector Act 2022 (Qld) states an employee’s work performance and personal conduct must be directed towards acting honestly fairly and in the public interest.